Adversarial Attacks on Camera-LiDAR Models for 3D Car Detection: RELATED WORK

 \section{RELATED WORK}

 Adversarial attacks were first discovered and studied in RGB image classification DNNs \cite{adversarial}.
 These attacks would change the pixel values of an image slightly and lead to great errors in the DNN output.
 However, such pixel-wise attacks were not realistic and would usually work on a single image.
-So, constraints were established to ensure the physical feasibility of an attack \cite{patch, sharif2016accessorize}.
+Therefore, constraints were established to ensure the physical feasibility of an attack \cite{patch, sharif2016accessorize}.
 Also, universal attacks were proposed where a single perturbation was effective across the input distribution \cite{moosavi2017universal}.
 Our attack is very different from the aforementioned work: We aim not to learn a patch or particular pixel values, but an adversarial texture on a 3D object that can attack a model when rendered to RGB images.
 Moreover, we target both the image and the point cloud input.
+Finally, some works proposed using a camouflage pattern on the entire vehicle to hide it from 2D detection \cite{zhang2018camou}.
+This approach is far more conspicuous than ours, and often simulates an entire scene.
+Instead we use real-life scenes and only simulate the small adversarial object making our attacks a little more stealthy and closer to reality.

 Early work on adversarial attacks on point cloud models focused on perturbing point clouds by slightly moving, adding, or removing a few individual points \cite{yang2019adversarial, Xiang_2019_CVPR}.
 Due to LiDAR properties such perturbations were largely unrealizable physically.
 Towards a realistic point cloud attack on detection models in AVs, \cite{mich2019, uber} used an adversarial 3D mesh that is placed somewhere in the scene around an AV.
-These approaches still focus only on a single modality, while an AV usually utilizes both.
+Other methods would use LiDAR sensor spoofing to attack a model \cite{cao2019adversarial}.
+Such attacks however can be difficult to replicate considering how dynamic an AV's scene often is.
+These prior approaches still focus only on LiDARs, while an AV usually utilizes cameras as well.